Elk Grove Police Investigating Rash Of Armed Robberies

-ELK GROVE (CBS13) — Police are investigating several armed robberies that happened on back to back weekends in different locations.
+ELK GROVE (CBS13) — Police are investigating several armed robberies that happened on back-to-back weekends in different locations.

 It’s concerning for the community and disturbing that in at least one case the suspects were only 14 or 15 years old.